hdShang/arxiv-daily/docs/cs-CV/2025-06-17/papers/250614495v1-i-speak-and-you-find-robust-3d-visual-grounding-with-noisy-and-ambig.md

 ---
 layout: default
-title: I Speak and You Find: Robust 3D Visual Grounding with Noisy and Ambiguous Speech Inputs
+title: "I Speak and You Find: Robust 3D Visual Grounding with Noisy and Ambiguous Speech Inputs"
 ---

 # I Speak and You Find: Robust 3D Visual Grounding with Noisy and Ambiguous Speech Inputs